 One Eighth Rate Access Probes for Smart Terminals

-Evolving Random Access Channel: I Introduction
+Evolving Random Access Channel for IoT: I Introduction

 It is well known that the access channel design of 3G cellular mobile network is based on ALOHA models.
 More specifically it is based on a single-channel single-hub slotted ALOHA plus open-loop power control.
 Indeed, there are many possible variations of slotted ALOHA.
 Considering access channel configuration, there are the cases with a single shared access channel and the cases with multiple access channels.
 Considering network configuration, there are single hub models and multi-hub models.
 Though multi-channel slotted ALOHA models have been intensively studied in computer engineering domain, a ALOHA model with more than one participating hub and more than one access channel hasn't received enough attention so far.
 I guess one reason is the original ALOHA models were proposed for satellite communications, where typically it is a single-cell or single-hub service scenario.
 Another reason I guess is the current computer engineering focuses more on network topology and MAC layer above issues instead of related channel modeling and PHY layer challenges.
 My feeling is the study of a multi-hub model with PHY-layer macro-diversity usually belongs to the stronghold of communication engineering.
 Conceptually the access channel of a cellular network is also more closely related to a multi-hub slotted ALOHA model, which has either single acess channel or multiple access channels.